 You can also type a keyword to search online for the video that best fits your document.
 To make your document look professionally produced, Word provides header, footer, cover page, and text box designs that complement each other.

+You can also type a keyword to search online for the video that best fits your document.
+To make your document look professionally produced, Word provides header, footer, cover page, and text box designs that complement each other.

 Open a File